iobroker-community-adapters/ioBroker.statistics/README.md

 ## known issues

-* table in adminv2 page not scrollable
+* groups from admin not yet transferred to the state settings

 ## Changelog
 ### 0.0.3